aidin1324/AItchy/README.md

-# AItchi
+# AItchy

-AItchi is an AI application for analyzing mental states with personalized recommendations through mood tracking and journaling.
+AItchy is an AI - powered self-discovery application that helps to identify hidden and non-obvious patterns of behavior and patterns in your feelings, emotions, behavior.

 ## Technologies